teng-1206/PHP-System/ReadMe.md

 <!-- - [ ] Add a column for files (Storing invoice : PDF / Image) -->

+- [ ] User interface responsive

 - [ ] Block the user interface while loading to prevent interactions.

-- [ ] Change the status to be displayed as a label design.
+- [ ] Change the category to be displayed as a label design.

 - [ ] Display a widget listing all wallets along with their current amounts.